 High in protein and fiber, they are more nutritious than most grains, contributing magnesium (supportive of mood and sleep), folate, zinc and vitamin B6.
 One cup of groats contributes about a whooping 24gms of protein, 5 gms of fiber and only 1 gm of fat.
 Studies show the groat is healthy for the heart and blood sugar control, show prebiotic and anti-inflammatory potential.

 Buckwheat groats aren’t that easy to find pre-packaged, but very easy to purchase from Bob’s Red Mill website.
 And it is easy to find buckwheat groats loose in the bulk section of your quality grocer.
 I found them in the Whole Foods bulk food area.

-How To Use Buckwheat Groats in Chocolate Desserts
+How To Use Buckwheat Groats in Gluten-free Desserts

 In this recipe, the groats add structure to the base.

 I blended them raw, but also allowed many to remain unbroken down for added crunch and texture to the chew.

 There is a bit of prep regarding buckwheat – at minimum you need to rinse it thoroughly because it has a coating that protects it from predators and that can taste bitter and interfere slightly with some digestions.

 If you want to prep further, you can soak the raw buckwheat groats for about six hours in clear water to reduce the phytic acids found in buckwheat as well as grains.
 For some, this improves digestion; for others, it is inconsequential because actually phytic acids have a plus-side too, being considered an anti-inflammatory.
 Read more about the phytic acid controversy here!

 More About This Chocolate Buckwheat Healthy Brownie Recipe

 Moving back to the subject of the recipe.
 Let’s start by talking about the brownie base, shall we?